VirgileZZZ/Spotafy/README.md

 - The library lives in memory plus `library.json`; very large libraries (tens of thousands of files) will scan more slowly.

 ---

-## License

-This project is released under the **Apache License, Version 2.0**.
-The full text is in the [`LICENSE`](./LICENSE) file, and the copyright/attribution notice is in [`NOTICE`](./NOTICE).
-In short, you may use, modify, and redistribute it (including commercially), provided you keep the license and notices and state any significant changes you make.
-SPDX identifier: `Apache-2.0`.
-See https://www.apache.org/licenses/LICENSE-2.0 for the canonical text.

-The Apache License covers **this project's own code**.
-It does not relicense third-party components, which keep their own terms — notably **FFmpeg** (bundled via `ffmpeg-static`, under LGPL/GPL; comply with its license if you redistribute the binary), **yt-dlp** (fetched at runtime, public domain), and the Discord packages (Apache-2.0 / MIT).
-See `NOTICE` for the list.

-Spotify is a trademark of its owner; this project is an independent, Spotify-*inspired* interface and is not affiliated with or endorsed by Spotify.
-The Apache License grants no trademark rights.

-**Downloads and copyright.** The optional **"Add sounds"** feature can download audio from YouTube.
-You are solely responsible for complying with copyright law and YouTube's Terms of Service in your country.
-Download only content you have the right to use — public-domain works, your own recordings, or material the rights-holder has licensed for download (e.g. Creative Commons).
-The software is provided "AS IS", without warranty, and the authors accept no liability for how it is used.

-Advanced version by **Claude (Anthropic)**, building on the original Spotafy Local scaffold.